icgrp/ese532_handouts/ese532_handouts/hw1/c_refresher.md

      - What data structure do the contents at `0x24`, `0x28`, and `0x2C` remind you of?
     ```

-2. The stack grows downward and the heap grows upwards
-(with GCC compiler and x86 architecture we are using in Biglab).
-What happens when stack and heap memory space collide?
-(4-5 lines)
-Your answer should include what happens when you are running your
-program under an OS vs when you are running in a bare-metal system.
-    ```{hint}
-    Think of what guarantees you get in an OS vs guarantees you don't get in a bare-metal system.

-     A bare-metal system will not have virtual guards on memory regions and typically omits checks for bounds on stacks and heaps.

-    Later in the course when we'll use the Ultra96, we may need to increase our stack/heap size in the linker script to get the correct output in our program!
-    ```

 3. {numref}`pointer-question-2` shows the content of an 8 element int array on the stack.
     1. `int a[2][4] = {{10, 20, 30, 40}, {50, 60, 70, 80}};` creates a
     stack memory space shown in <!-- Write the C code to allocate this array on the stack as shown in  -->